Chimpanzee Trekking in Uganda

 The Mighty Lake Victoria is home to the Ngamba Island Chimpanzee Sanctuary.
 The sanctuary, established in 1998, is a prime place near Kampala to see chimpanzees.
 Dr. Jane Goodall, a renowned ethologist, played a key role in its creation.
 This sanctuary currently houses 53 chimpanzees.
 These chimps are either orphaned, rescued, or born here.

 Tours last from half a day to a full day.
 They are perfect for those who want to see chimpanzees without trekking in Uganda’s forests.
 You can also stay overnight at Ngamba Ecolodge.
-Access to the island is by speedboat or motorized canoe.
+Access to the island is only by speedboat or motorized canoe.

 Other chimpanzee locations in Uganda.